Up to 35% off Raised Beds

 This dwarf rhododendron produces pale yellow flowers with orange freckles on the upper petals.

-As the name would imply, this dwarf rhododendron is covered in pale yellow flowers.
+As the name would imply, this dwarf rhododendron variety is covered in pale yellow flowers.
 These flowers blossom in the early to mid-springtime in loose trusses of 8 flowers.
-Once these flowers have fully bloomed, you may notice some orange or brown freckles on the upper petals.
+Once these flowers have fully bloomed in spring, you may notice some orange or brown freckles on the upper petals.

 ‘Waltham’